2i2c-org/2i2c-org.github.io/content/blog/2026/strategy-update-2026/index.md

 - Proximity to other people in open science and open source who they could learn from, and an ability to participate in open source spaces more effectively.
 - Managed infrastructure that acted as a technical scaffold to make iterations of development more efficient, and made new enhancements immediately accessible.

 Managed infrastructure was a necessary, but not sufficient, part of our value proposition.
 This makes sense - managed open source infrastructure is a commodity, and our organization is simply not competitive on price when it comes to commodity-level infrastructure (even with constraints like the [Right to Replicate](https://2i2c.org/right-to-replicate)).

 At the same time, some of the biggest successes of last year came out of deeper partnerships and development efforts that were _made more likely by membership_.
 For example, we deepened our collaboration with [NASA VEDA](../../../collaborators/nasa-veda/index.md) and [Development Seed](../../../collaborators/devseed/index.md) and created several interesting new pieces of technology, like [`jupyterhub-fancy-profiles`](https://2i2c.org/jupyterhub-fancy-profiles/).

-Historically, we've treated these kinds of deeper partnerships as "one off" opportunities that we take on a case-by-case basis.
+Historically, we've treated these kinds of deeper partnerships as "one-off" opportunities that we take on a case-by-case basis.
 Given the impact that we've seen out of these kinds of engagements, we've decided to incorporate them into our service and sustainability strategy directly.

 ## How we're adjusting the value proposition and operations of membership

 We're updating our strategy to center the value of **human connection, collaboration, and development** as part of our service, and incorporating it in our business objectives as well.
 This is a way to dedicate more organizational resources to this kind of impactful work, and helps us hedge our bets against a slower potential growth from standardized memberships.
 Here are a few highlights from these changes (taken from our [core strategy](https://compass.2i2c.org/organization/#core-strategy)):

-- Our [theory of impact](https://compass.2i2c.org/organization/theory-of-impact/) now includes an explicit call-out to the need for 2i2c to facilitate an exchange of ideas and resources between research communities and open source communities.
+- Our [theory of impact](https://compass.2i2c.org/organization/theory-of-impact/) now includes an explicit callout to the need for 2i2c to facilitate an exchange of ideas and resources between research communities and open source communities.
-- We've adjusted language of [our strategy](https://compass.2i2c.org/organization/strategy/) such that managed infrastructure is a "necessary but not sufficient" aspect of member value.
+- We've adjusted the language of [our strategy](https://compass.2i2c.org/organization/strategy/) such that managed infrastructure is a "necessary but not sufficient" aspect of member value.
 Members must be able to trust their infrastructure, but the real value comes from cycles of development and collaboration that is made _easier_ by managed infrastructure.
 - Our [key challenge](https://compass.2i2c.org/organization/strategy/#our-big-challenge) is thus building a shared "development and operations" service in a way that serves multiple communities without the cost structure of a bespoke consultancy.
 - We have a few ideas for how to do this, and a key starting point is to define a [shared roadmap](https://compass.2i2c.org/organization/strategy/#operating-principles) and a selective group of member organizations that we can engage collectively.